radioactivity

 You can think of different isotopes of an atom being different "versions" of that atom.

-Consider a carbon atom.
 It has 6 protons and 6 neutrons - we call it "carbon-12" because it has an atomic mass of 12 (6 plus 6).

-If we add a neutron, it's still a carbon atom, but it's a different isotope of carbon.
 One useful isotope of carbon is "carbon-14", which has 6 protons and 8 neutrons.
 This is the atom we look for when we're carbon dating an object.

 So isotopes of an atom have the same number of protons, but a different number of neutrons.

-Now let's see how much you've learned.
+Let's see how much you've learned: